pb-stack/pb-stack.github.io/index.md

 <br>
 Hi, I am **Pranav**.
 Nice to meet you!<br>
 <br>
-Currently based in Amstelveen, Netherlands.
+Currently based in **Amstelveen, Netherlands**.
 Having recently relocated, I hope to work with new clients, problems, growth sectors, and a unique environment.
 Have worked in start-ups, consulting and client facing roles.
 <br>
  Across a portfolio of 4+ years of engagements, I have designed, sold, and deployed Industry 4.0 solutions, ranging from robotic automation and AMR fleets to full-stack WMS/ERP integrations initiatives.
 My projects are focused on driving 3-5 X throughput gains and 30%-50% cost reductions for Fortune 500 and high-growth clients in e-commerce, pharma, automotive, and manufacturing.
 Merging deep systems thinking and structured problem solving with hands-on execution across hardware, software, and commercial strategy, I am uniquely positioned to convert operational challenges into opportunities for growth.
 <br>